 The S&P 500 and NASDAQ 100 indices have been getting a lot of attention over the past several years as investors look to diversify internationally.

-Since the DJIA only contains 30 stocks, it is much less diversified than the other two main indices of the S&P 500 and NASDAQ 100.
+Since the Dow Jones Industrial Average (DJIA) only contains 30 stocks, it is much less diversified than the other two main indices.

 In some cases, investors choose to purchase the stocks that are in the DJIA directly in their accounts.

 The DJIA is less popular with index ETF investors, mostly because it is composed of much fewer stocks.
-This limits the ETF options that are available to buy.
+This limits the ETF options that are available to buy, but we’ll go over the best Dow Jones ETFs in Canada below.

 US to Canadian Dollar Currency Impact

-When you are investing in a US ETF or security, you are typically required to buy it with US dollars.
+When you are investing in a US ETF or security directly, you are typically required to buy it with US dollars.

 Best Dow Jones ETFs in Canada